 - Build a community of DEI Allies to advance diversity, equity, and inclusion efforts across campus

 The DEI Allies Training Certificate Program requires completion of all four topical sessions - Allyship & Intersectionality, Bias & Microaggressions, Cultural Appreciation, and Gender & Sexuality.
-All training sessions are two-hours and are offered on a rotating basis each fall and spring semester.
+All virtual training sessions during the spring semester will be ninety minutes.

 As a community, we are aware that language holds power and can be used to engage, support and even divide communities.
 It is also important to note that the language used to discuss power, privilege, racism, and oppression carries different meanings for different people.
 To better understand language and its proper use, please take a look at the Racial Equity Tools Glossary.